N4tus/types-for-typst/README.md

 A small library for building and checking types in typst.

 # Documention
 - `t_assert(type, value)` panics if the given value is not of the specified type.
-If it is it returns the value unchanged.
+If it is it returns the value unchanged
-- `t_check(type, value)` checks if the given value if of the specified type and returns `true` if it is.
+- `t_check(type, value)` checks if the given value if of the specified type and returns `true` if it is
-- `t_or(..types)` constructs a union type of all given types.
+- `t_or(..types)` constructs a union type of all given types
 - `TBoolean` primtive type
 - `TInteger` primtive type
 - `TFloat` primtive type